-- Work with agencies to encourage shared management with tribal governments. - Work with private landowners to develop an understanding of full effects of restoration, including where land may be lost to flood storage, increased habitat for fish and wildlife, or public access. - Preserve and restore the structural complexity and biodiversity of vegetation in tidal wetlands, swamps, and marshes while considering the impacts of warming temperatures and recurring extreme weather patterns on species diversity and migration. - Support land acquisition programs (fee simple purchases, conservation easements) to conserve important wetland habitats, tidal wetlands, environmentally sensitive lands, and coastal lands important for offsetting coastal squeeze or threatened by development or conversion. - Use appropriate site-specific techniques, including nature-based solutions and process-based restoration along with dike removal or breaching, to restore habitat and floodplain connectivity. - Identify techniques for cost-effective revegetation of native species and management of invasive nonnative species. - Provide incentives (start-up grants, tax breaks, etc.) and technical assistance to encourage local landowners, diking districts, businesses, corporations, and trustee agencies to improve and protect wetland and riparian areas, including reclaiming habitat. - Protect upland habitats to allow for coastal wetland migration (through setbacks, density restrictions, and land purchases). - Restore habitat diversity to lessen the risks associated with the effects of recurring extreme weather events, accelerated land loss, and sea level rise on the estuary. - Consider modeled species range shifts in planting plans. - Enhance or create beach areas and/or shallow water habitat through the beneficial addition of sediment to shorelines where appropriate. - Pursue opportunities to undertake water quality and quantity improvements that leverage restoration actions, especially where these actions could build upon each other. - Apply consistent wetland, riparian, and in-stream habitat protection standards, protocols, and actions to increase the quality and quantity of protected habitat to protect aquatic species.
-The preferred order of mitigation is restoration, enhancement, preservation, creation, cash mitigation. - Identify ecosystem services impacted by conversions to development, including greenhouse gas sequestration from natural lands that are emitted during conversion, and assess the potential impacts of proposed development. - Explore ecosystem service markets and options including carbon markets for the lower Columbia River and estuary. - Work with and learn from local Tribes to identify native plants with cultural value; consider how those culturally important species can be supported in restoration activities.
-Integrate climate adaptation and mitigation actions within restoration project design.
-Design projects so that they can be natural mitigation and adaptation solutions where practical.
+- Work with agencies to encourage shared management with tribal governments. - Work with private landowners to develop an understanding of full effects of restoration, including where land may be lost to flood storage, increased habitat for fish and wildlife, or public access. - Preserve and restore the structural complexity of vegetation in tidal wetlands, swamps, and marshes while considering the impacts of warming temperatures and recurring extreme weather patterns on species variability and migration. - Support land acquisition programs (fee simple purchases, conservation easements) to conserve important wetland habitats, tidal wetlands, environmentally sensitive lands, and coastal lands important for offsetting coastal squeeze or threatened by development or conversion. - Use appropriate site-specific techniques, including nature-based solutions and process-based restoration along with dike removal or breaching, to restore habitat and floodplain connectivity. - Identify techniques for cost-effective revegetation of native species and management of invasive nonnative species. - Provide incentives (start-up grants, tax breaks, etc.) and technical assistance to encourage local landowners, diking districts, businesses, corporations, and trustee agencies to improve and protect wetland and riparian areas, including reclaiming habitat. - Protect upland habitats to allow for coastal wetland migration (through setbacks, density restrictions, and land purchases). - Consider modeled species range shifts in planting plans. - Enhance or create beach areas and/or shallow water habitat through the beneficial addition of sediment to shorelines where appropriate. - Pursue opportunities to undertake water quality and quantity improvements that leverage restoration actions, especially where these actions could build upon each other. - Apply consistent wetland, riparian, and in-stream habitat protection standards, protocols, and actions to increase the quality and quantity of protected habitat to protect aquatic species.
+The preferred order of mitigation is restoration, enhancement, preservation, creation, cash mitigation. - Identify ecosystem services impacted by conversions to development, including greenhouse gas sequestration from natural lands that are emitted during conversion, and assess the potential impacts of proposed development. - Explore ecosystem service markets and options including carbon markets for the lower Columbia River and estuary.